acidanthera/VoodooPS2/README.md

 I based my code here on the "Synaptics PS/2 TouchPad Interfacing Guide, PN 511-000275-01 Rev.B"  I would include the document in the github repository here, but the document is copyrighted and I didn't want to ruffle any feathers.

 ### Future

 My intention is to eventually enhance both the Synaptics Trackpad support as well as they keyboard to support the following features:

 Touchpad:

-- implement touch pad on/off in upper left corner (DONE)

 - disable touchpad if USB mouse is plugged in and "Ignore built-in trackpad when mouse or wireless trackpad is present" in Accessibility settings in System Preferences.
   (not really sure how this is implemented yet…)